mjrothera200/pitemp-wiot-basic/README.md

 Some hints:
 1. You can do this with simply the DHT11 and 3 Female to Female jumper wires
 2. If you hold the raspberry pi such that the USB inputs are on the right and the Pins are on the top:
-	a.
-Wire the first pin on the bottom row to the VCC of the DHT11 - This is 3.3V power
+    * Wire the first pin on the bottom row to the VCC of the DHT11 - This is 3.3V power
-	b.
-Wire the second pin on the top row to the ground (GND) of the DHT11 - this is the ground
+    * Wire the second pin on the top row to the ground (GND) of the DHT11 - this is the ground
-	c.
-Wire the third pin on the 6th pin on the bottom row to the DATA of the DHT11 - this is GPIO Pin 17
+    * Wire the third pin on the 6th pin on the bottom row to the DATA of the DHT11 - this is GPIO Pin 17

 # Step 2:  Verify the DHT 11 is working properly